2023/24 Waiver Deadlines

 1. Obtain a detailed copy of the full Policy Certificate from the company that you wish to purchase the health insurance policy from.

 2. Email ECI Services at Ohio.email@example.com the copy of the Policy Certificate.

-3. Be certain to indicate that you are requesting a Pre Audit of your alternate policy.
+3. Be certain to indicate that you are requesting a Pre-Audit of your alternate policy.

 4. Allow 7 business days for ECI to respond to your request.

 5. It is student responsibility to determine the date an alternate policy must be purchased by in order to meet the required effective start date for the semester in the Waiver Criteria.
-Required effective start dates for an alternate policy is listed under the Waiver Deadlines at the top of this page.
+Required effective start dates for an alternate policy are listed under the Waiver Deadlines at the top of this page.

-Questions regarding the location of the Waiver Application or about filling out the online form, can be directed to the Office of the Bursar via email or by phone at 740.593.4130.
+Questions regarding the location of the Waiver Application or about filling out the online form can be directed to the Office of the Bursar via email or by phone at 740.593.4130.

 Questions about waiving the Student Health Insurance, or a waiver that has already been submitted, can be directed to the University Waiver Auditor, ECI Services on behalf of Ohio University at 833-249-0577 or via e-mail.